Two brothers arrested on robbery and battery charges

 His brother, Darrell Stephen McGinnis, 18, Summitville, was arrested Tuesday on charges of robbery, confinement, battery with a deadly weapon and intimidation.
 McGinnis was detained Thursday on a full-cash $50,000 bond.

-According to a probable cause affidavit filed by Anderson Detective Travis Thompson, the two brothers along with a woman who has not been charged held two men at gunpoint about 3 p.m.
+According to a probable cause affidavit filed by Anderson Police Detective Travis Thompson, the two brothers, along with a woman who has not been charged, held two men at gunpoint about 3 p.m.
 Tuesday outside the Fieldhouse Apartments on West 13th Street.

 The two men said they were pistol whipped by McGuire and McGinnis and that the brothers stole about $1,800 in cash and three handguns from them.
 One of the men said he was pistol whipped by McGuire 200 times in the face and head.